NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 1. Create a team in eaglint.
 You _must_ do this before clicking the starter link below. <!-- Covid ONly -->
 1. The starter repo for this lab: https://classroom.github.com/g/_CVJzOir. <!-- Covid ONly -->
 <!-- 1.
 The repo you started in "Programming the Hardware Lab" -->
 2. The `custom.lbr` library you built in previous lab.
-(Copy and commit it in your `hardware/lbr/` directory for this lab and commit it).
 3. Read through the [Eagle Tricks Page](../../Eagle/Eagle-Tricks.md).

 ## Preliminaries